Technolords/microservice-mock/README.md

 * delay: which is exactly what it means, it adds a delay in the response measured in milli seconds.
 * error: which allows simulation of erroneous responses, based on a percentage (error rate) and the alternative response code (error-code).

+### Properties file
+The mock supports a properties file, where all the properties mentioned above could be placed inside.
+Then, to use it a Java system property as follow must be submitted:

+    java -props=/var/data/mock.properties -jar target/microservice-mock-1.0.0.jar

 ## XSD Schema

     <xs:schema